How to fix DNS_PROBE_FINISHED_NXDOMAIN Error in Chrome

 3. Change your DNS server

 If you use the standard DNS server offered by your internet provider, it is worth exploring alternatives: these options can cause slowdowns, offer outdated domains, and even have security holes.
-Google’s public ODNS is a popular choice, which can solve these errors and increase page load speed.
+Google’s public ODNS is a popular choice, as it can solve these errors and increase page load speed.

-To change the DNS server, open your device’s network settings or router.
+Open your device’s network settings or router to change the DNS server.
 Detailed explanations can be found in this article.

 4. Disable VPN and antivirus services